CodeHunt101/bmates/README.md

 https://bmates.herokuapp.com/

-To get the application up and running, please make do the following:
+To get the application up and running, please do the following:

 1. Install **Postgresql** as this is the database this app is configured to use.
 If you already have it, please go to the next step.